MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/register-app-appsource.md

 -   Your [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] Package will be tested to make sure that it only uses supported extensibility methods as documented in the [!INCLUDE [pn-sdk](../includes/pn-sdk.md)].

--   With your [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] Package you will need to provide a number of test cases and use cases which will be reviewed as part of the certification process.
+-   With your [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] Package you will need to provide a number of test cases and use cases which will be reviewed as part of the certification process.-->

 ### See also
  [Video: Microsoft AppSource: find the right app for your business](https://youtu.be/hpq_Y9LuIB8)